Pdeep666/POWERBI/RELIANCE_STORE/README.md

 This project analyzes **Reliance Store Sales Data** using **Power BI**, focusing on **sales trends, product performance, customer insights, and data modeling**.
 The dashboard provides actionable insights to improve sales strategies, inventory management, and customer engagement.

+## Business Problem

+Reliance Stores need to optimize their sales performance, inventory management, and customer engagement strategies.
+By analyzing sales trends, customer demographics, and product performance, the company can make data-driven decisions to enhance profitability and customer satisfaction.

+## Objectives

+- Identify key sales trends and top-performing products.
+- Analyze customer demographics to refine marketing strategies.
+- Improve inventory management based on regional sales performance.
+- Evaluate the impact of discounts on sales and profitability.
+- Assess product return trends to minimize losses.

 ## Features

 - **Data Modeling**: Established relationships between multiple datasets for better reporting.